goeh/weather-collector/README.md

 Since 2017 a Raspberry Pi 3 has taken over the task of downloading weather data at my home.
 No changes to the program needed.

+See https://github.com/goeh/weather-visualizer for how data can be visualized.

 ## Build

     ./gradlew